SWH03403/COS10026-project/README.md

-# COS12006 "Web Technology Project"
+# COS10026 "Web Technology Project"

+The group assignment taking the majority of the score of this class.

+## Goal

 A website to advertise/apply for vacant employment positions.